-Site 3 is currently a park-and-ride site and was analyzed as mixed use with the potential for two or three stories of residential above parking or commercial.
+Site 3 is currently a park-and-ride site with 289 parking spaces and was analyzed as mixed use with the potential for two or three stories of residential above parking or commercial.
 The City and Caltrans have had discussions over the years regarding ongoing operation and use of the park-and-ride property, including most recently transfer of the property to the City.
 City ownership would require retention of the existing number of parking spaces to serve the Fairfield-Suisun Train Depot.
 City control of the site would maximize its land use efficiency and represents a prime opportunity for higher density given the site's very close proximity to the train depot and the walkability of the Downtown Waterfront.
 The site will be rezoned to Mixed Use, which will allow vertical and horizontal mixed use with residential densities from 20 to 45 units per acre.

 Site 4 is vacant and ready for development.
 The site will be redesignated to High Density Residential (R-H) with a minimum of 20 units per acres and a maximum of 45 units per acre.
-Site 4 has been analyzed as an assisted care facility with the potential to accommodate 122 units.
+Site 4 has been analyzed as an assisted care facility with the potential to accommodate 122 units in the Development Feasibility Study completed in 2012.
 The site has multiple owners, and the City is committed to a lot consolidation program (refer to Program 1.A.1) to enhance the development feasibility of this site.